What is an Add-Back? Understanding Adjusted EBITDA

 What is an EBITDA Add-Back?

 An add-back is an income or expense from a company’s profit and loss statement that a new owner could benefit from.
+Financial and investment professionals use these add-backs to assess the true profitability and value of a business.
 Profits, owner’s salaries, and owner’s perks make up the total owner’s benefits of the business or the seller’s discretionary earnings SDE.

 In addition to add-backs, there are adjustments in the other direction if an owner is underpaid or if there has been under-investment in Capex (capital expenditures).